 The letter serves as a guide providing valuable information on the daily life of your child and is to be used in case a new caregiver has to step in and manage your child’s day to day activities.
 In addition to vital information on your child’s medical history, medication and physicians, the letter of intent should include your child’s likes, dislikes, hobbies, recreational and social preferences, food allergies as well as your hopes, dreams, wishes and aspirations for his or her future.
 The document should also detail your thoughts on a variety of matters such as dating, religion, sex, future living plans and academic and job readiness skills.
 While the letter of intent is not legally binding, it can function as a road map for future caregivers One of the best ways to get started developing this letter is to think of a day in the life of your child.
 What are his or her habits?
 What are his or her routines?
 What makes him or her upset?

 Share the letter of intent with the person(s) who will be caring for your child.
 Discuss it.
 If you aren’t comfortable that they share your views or that they are willing to respect them, you may want to reconsider your choice.
 A letter of intent is often the most important part of the plan.

 Finding a Special Needs Lawyer

 Most often, other families involved in disability support groups can help you find a lawyer.
-You might also contact your PRISMS regional representative in case there is a PRISMS family near you.
+You might also contact your PRISMS regional representative for local recommendations.